TechNetDemo/daytrader-lwas/README.md

 3. Go to `Resources` tab.

-4. Click `View Logs` on `Pods` section, and you can see the logs of MySQL server.
+4. Go to `Pods` section and click `View Logs`.
+You can see the logs of MySQL server.

 5. Click `Terminal` tab, you can login to container's terminal.